 Go to the main page of the USC Libraries and click on the "Research Guides" link below the search box.
 Scroll down to the Political Science & International Relations drop-down menu and click on the guide for International Relations.
 Once in the guide, click on the tab for "Finding Articles in Databases."

 When you click on the tab "Finding Articles in Databases," it will reveal multiple text boxes with descriptions and links to various databases.
-There are four key databases to IR research located in the upper left-hand text box.
-Each of these databases provide, along with other sources, access to the most commonly cited journals in IR.
+There are three key databases located in the upper left-hand text box that provide substantial access to journal articles.
+Each of these databases provide, along with other sources, access to the most commonly cited journals in the field of international relations.
 They are:

 HINT: When searching these databases, click on the advanced search option to reveal multiple search boxes.
 Enter keywords from the suggested topics--not the entire phrase--in each search box [e.g., "Europe" in one box, "refugees" in the second].
 Also, pay attention to the source because not everything in these databases is an article from a journal.